ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which generally are BSD-compatible.

 # Changelog
+## 3.22.1
+ - Use acceleration interrupts for movement counter

 ## 3.22.0
  - Add low-power delay to drivers
  - Try to initialize a separate pressure sensor if using SHTC as environmental sensor